 Your Hair Washing Routine Made Easy

 The best way to work shampoo thoroughly into your hair and not have a bear of a time rinsing it out is to start with properly saturated hair.
 This means don’t hop in the shower and immediately start applying your product!
 Instead, give strands a few minutes to completely soak through first.
-Once you’ve completely wet your hair, then you can start to shampoo.
+Once you’ve completely wet your hair, then you can apply the product and start to shampoo.

 One of the best ways to boost shine after cleansing is to make sure you totally rinse out your shampoo and conditioner.
 Having residue from either product left over on your hair makes your hair look duller and can even lead to buildup and a greasy look.
 The best way to be able to rinse it all out?
 Don’t apply so much.
 If you opt for a handful of shampoo with each wash, you’re overdoing it.
 For both, aim to use an amount the size of a quarter and adjust reasonably depending on the length of your hair.

 Real talk: The ends of your hair don’t get as dirty as your scalp.
 Because your scalp produces oil, it’s what truly needs to get washed.
-If you have dry hair, use a hydrating shampoo that isn’t going to strip your hair of oils but still gets it clean, like Dove Oxygen Moisture Shampoo.
+If you have dry hair, use a hydrating shampoo in your hair washing routine that isn’t going to strip your hair of oils, but still gets it clean, like Suave Professionals Coconut Milk Infusion Deep Moisture Shampoo.
 Once you’ve created a foamy lather at your roots, use the foam to wash the rest of your hair.

 5. Applying and Rinsing Out Conditioner

-Conditioner near your roots isn’t a bad thing, so long as you can properly rinse it out afterward.
-If you’re following up that moisturizing shampoo, use a quarter-sized dollop of Dove Oxygen Moisture Conditioner on your mid-lengths and ends first, and any extra should then be worked upwards.
-To rinse out conditioner all the way, you may need to get a little closer to your showerhead or rinse out under the bath tap.
+Conditioner near your roots isn’t a bad thing, as long as you properly rinse it out afterward.
+If you’re following up on that moisturizing shampoo, use a quarter-sized dollop of Suave Professionals Coconut Milk Infusion Deep Moisture Conditioner on your mid-lengths and ends first, and any extra should then be worked upwards.
+To rinse out the conditioner all the way, you may need to get a little closer to your showerhead or rinse out under the bath tap.
 A stronger flow of water helps thoroughly remove conditioner residue.